WangShuxiong/SoptSC/ReadMe.txt

 =======
+Requires:
-Requires MATLAB R2015b or later.
+1. MATLAB R2015b or later.
+2. Install drtoolbox by following ReadMe.txt in drtoolbox folder
 =======
 Please refer to each M file for more detailed descriptions of the corresponding function.